valerio65xz/ms-365-mcp-server/README.md

 #### Excel Tools

+All Excel tools require a `filePath` parameter to specify which Excel file to operate on.
+You can use the Files tools to find and manage your Excel files.

 - `update-excel`: Update cell values in an Excel worksheet
 - `create-chart`: Create a chart in an Excel worksheet
 - `format-range`: Apply formatting to a range of cells